Lake Turkana Wind Power Station: Impacts on Kenyan State and consumers

-The Project is of significant strategic benefit to Kenya, and at KSh.70 billion/= (€625 million) will be the largest single private investment in Kenya’s history.
-With a power tariff of Euro 7.52 cents per kWh (11 KSh/kWh), LTWP is one of the lowest power tariffs in Kenya along with geothermal power at KSh.9/=.
-Other prices are KSh.3/= for hydro and KSh.18/= for oil.
-It is estimated that Kenya will save up to $120 million a year in fuel cost by reducing reliance on diesel power plants.
+The project is of significant strategic benefit to Kenya, and at KSh70 billion (€625 million) will be the largest single private investment in Kenya’s history.
+With a power tariff of 7.52 Euro cents per kWh (KSH11/kWh), LTWP is one of the lowest power tariffs in Kenya along with geothermal power at KSh9.
+Other prices are KSh3 for hydro power and KSh18 for oil.
+It is estimated that Kenya will save up to US$120 million a year in fuel cost by reducing reliance on diesel power plants.

 LTWP’s contract (Power Purchase Agreement) with government-owned Kenya Power obliges the utility to buy all electricity produced by the wind farm, even if it is not needed, or if more economic electricity sources are available; "The power produced will be bought at a fixed price by Kenya Power (KPLC) over a 20-year period in accordance with the signed Power Purchase Agreement (PPA)."

 Furthermore, the Kenyan Government has signed guarantees with LTWP to cover costs in case Kenya Power cannot afford to pay for excess electricity for the duration of the PPA.
 In order to mitigate this risk the African Development Fund has provided a 'partial risk guarantee' up to the value of €20 million.
 The Kenyan Government is also liable for losses incurred by delay due to political causes or project failure, as happened with the power line.
 These costs, as well as the expenses for the transmission line, are therefore likely to be passed on to Kenyan taxpayers and electricity consumers on top of the electricity produced.
 Before the power station opened, some feared that this could result in higher prices for electricity users than previous rates.

-For the fiscal year of 2019, Kenya Power paid KSh.11 billion/= to LTWP for 1.1 TWh.
+For the fiscal year of 2019, Kenya Power paid KSh11 billion to LTWP for 1.1 TWh.